Here are 10 easy ways to blow your money today -- and guarantee an impoverished tomorrow.

-With this mentality, bigger always be better.
+With this mentality, bigger will always be better.
 After all, you might decide to have kids someday.
 Each child will need his or her own room.
 You’ll also want a hobby room, a man cave, a family room …

 Don’t worry about saving up a large down payment, or having to swing a monthly payment that leaves you at the edge of your budget.
 Remember, you’ve got the rest of your life to work and pay it off!